How it started

 The bread had 25 ingredients.
 The tomatoes tasted like water.
 The labels were confusing and the supply chains were invisible.
 We didn’t know who grew our food, how far it traveled, or what was done to it between the field and the shelf.

-So we started growing our own.
-And then we started baking our own.
-And then our neighbors started asking if they could buy some.
+So Mike started growing vegetables on a small plot behind the house, and Angie started baking bread for the family.
+At some point, our neighbors started asking if they could buy some.

 That was the beginning.